venkspr/oow19/lab1.md

 # Introduction

 Build a complete web application using visual builder.
+In this lab we will be going over the basics of how start a new project and create a web-app using the visual builder setup wizard.
+Once the application is setup, we will be import some sample data and go through the process of creating a product catalog listing page.ßßß

 # Initial Configuration Wizard